MiguelJerome/StarWars/readme.md

 ##  ALL my ressources for Evaluation 08.1 List view Android Studio

-You can have access to the ressources of my Evaluation 08.1 List view Android Studio Web Page [this the link](https://github.com/MiguelJerome/StarWars)
+You can have access to the ressources of my Starwars List view layount Android Studio Web Page [this the link](https://github.com/MiguelJerome/StarWars)